mcllouie/AAE5303_Reflection_Report/README.md

             0.999924,  0.008650,  0.008803, -0.09965,
             0.0,       0.0,       0.0,       1.0]
 ```
-Note: This still induce drift because the rotation matrix was not aligned with the actual drone specification.
+Note: This still induced drift because the rotation matrix was not aligned with the actual drone specification.

 ### 7.2 Prompt Examples